xm465/xiaocheng/Final_PartII.md

 | What question do you have after reading this?
 What made you curious?                | I am curious on whether or not there could be a more effective way to make people adopt the abandoned pets.
 Sometimes there would be unexpected problems emerging for pet owners, in such cases, persuading them to not abandon pets seems inadequate.    |
 |What new inspiration arose?
 What surprised you?                | I am surprised by the amount of pets abandoned by their owners.
 It is rarely discussed in online forums of pet lovers.
 I think maybe we could also work on how to  establish an environment comfortable enough to talk about the problems and frustrations of raising a pet, this way owners might not make the decision so quickly.  |

-My third interviewee is a classmate who told me once that she wants to adopt a dog.
+My third interviewee(20s) is a classmate who told me once that she wants to adopt a dog.
 Interviewee 2

 | Queations                                                     |Answers        |